Take the First Step Toward Relief With a Free Vein Screening

 - Age – If you are over the age of 50, you may be one of the 50 percent of people in that age group with varicose veins

-- Obesity or pregnancy – Added weight from pregnancy or obesity will cause added pressure on the veins in your legs, which raises the risk of developing varicose veins
+- Obesity or pregnancy – Added weight from pregnancy or obesity will cause added pressure on the veins in your legs, which raises the risk of developing varicose veins and venous disease

 - Lifestyle – Smoking negatively affects your circulation, which impedes the ability of the veins to work properly